loh-tar/filu/readme.txt

 Edit the file to be right and reload postgres: sudo /etc/init.d/postgresql reload

-Note: These changes looks not very nice but they are currently sadly needed
+NOTE: These changes looks not very nice but they are currently sadly needed
       until someone send me a patch to do it right.
 So long you use Filu only on your local box should there not truly a security risk.

-Note: If you are a champ you write and send me a patch to build a .deb package.
+NOTE: If you are a champ you write and send me a patch to build a .deb package.

 Arch